 As you age, your cells make less of this nutrient and are also less efficient at producing energy.
 This can lead to poorer fertilization and possible pregnancy complications.

 You’ve no doubt already heard that a decrease in egg quality is the most important factor affecting fertility with increasing age.
 Research indicates that CoQ10 plays an important role in supporting healthy egg quality and potentially increase your chances for a healthy baby.

 6. Look into inositol.

 Inositol is another nutrient that may be beneficial for female fertility.
 Many studies show that inositol supports healthy menstrual cycles and ovarian function.
-Other studies have found that inositol may support healthy egg and embryo quality, and promote a healthy pregnancy in women going through fertility treatments.
-Inositols can be found in fruits, beans, grains and nuts.
+Other studies have found that supplementing inositol may support healthy egg and embryo quality, and promote a healthy pregnancy in women going through fertility treatments.
+Inositols can be found in fruits, beans, grains, and nuts.
 It is also produced naturally in your body.

 To summarize, if you are over 35, consider incorporating some of these tips into your health regimen.
 Monitor your blood pressure, especially if it’s already on the high side.
 Try to get a regular exercise program going and talk to your healthcare practitioner about caffeine.
 Take a good quality preconception supplement and consider focusing on certain nutrients to help boost your chances of having a healthy pregnancy.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.